MatanAdar/AquaGuardian/README.md

 ## Instructions

-To use **Aqua Guardian**, connect the Amadeo device to your system, and follow these steps:
+To play **Aqua Guardian**, connect the Amadeo device to your system, and follow these steps:

 1. **Configure Game Parameters:** Adjust the difficulty settings, select the finger for training, and set other preferences using the GUI.